-When the automatic door unlock system is deactivated, the doors do not unlock when the ignition switch is placed in the OFF position (models with Intelligent Key system) or when the key is removed from the ignition switch (models without Intelligent Key system).
+When the automatic door unlock system is deactivated, the doors do not unlock when the key is removed from the ignition switch.
 To unlock the door manually, use the inside lock knob or the power door lock switch (driver's or front passenger's side).